 Ethics vs. Expediency.

 This is the choice between “doing things right” and “doing things smart”?
 When, if at all, do the ends justify the use of “dirty hands” strategies?
 Were the British justified in their use of “Operation Mincemeat”?
 The tools of political persuasion are called upon in navigating the shoals of conflicting interests.
-Not uncommonly, in times of war, political leaders act first and justify later, presenting their audiences with the fait accomplit effect.
+Not uncommonly, in times of war, political leaders act first and justify later, presenting their audiences with the fait accompli effect.

 Cooperation vs. Competition or Conflict)